git-abhishek/gsoc-2018/Abhishek_Singh_Proposal.md

 ### 3. Improving Test Runtime

 Test runtime could be reduced by improving the answer testing and image comparison tests.
 Instead of these heavy tests, expected values of the function could be compared with a pre-computed value.
-For example, instead of pixel by pixel comparison of images one could compare the [perceptual hash] values(http://phash.org/).
+For example, instead of pixel by pixel comparison of images one could compare the [perceptual hash](http://phash.org/) values.

 ## Schedule of Deliverables